smuemd/stylething/README.md

 // create a component
 const PlainButton = styled('button')
 ```
 Stylething ships without dependencies.
-Hence passing the `BSS` and `Mithril` instance into `createStyler` is required to set up the `styled` component factory.
+Hence passing the `BSS` and `Mithril` instance into `createComponentFactory` is required to instrument the `styled` function.

 ### Style aware components